aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 delivery fails.
 The CDK will enable logging by default and create a CloudWatch LogGroup and LogStream for your Delivery Stream.

+When creating a destination, you can provide an `ILoggingConfig`, which can either be an `EnableLogging` or `DisableLogging` instance.
-When you create a destination, you can specify a log group.
-In this log group, The CDK will create log streams where log events will be sent:
+If you use `EnableLogging`, you can specify a log group where the CDK will create log streams to capture and store log events.
+For example:

 ```go
 import logs "github.com/aws/aws-cdk-go/awscdk"